PRESIDENT

 INTERNS

 Clarissa Bigasz Mascarenhas holds an MSc. in European Studies from Maastricht University, with a specialization in Histories of European Integration, and a BA in International Relations from Laureate International Universities – Rio de Janeiro/Brazil.
-Her interests include the memory of Europe, contested history sites, the history of EU-Brazil and Mercosur relations, and global history.
+Her interests include the memory of Europe, communication and perception studies, contested history sites, and the history of EU-Brazil and Mercosur relations.

 Pablo Merayo Montes holds a BA. in Liberal Arts and Sciences from the University College Maastricht and is currently an RMA History student at Utrecht University.
 His interests include the memory of traumatic pasts such as that of the Spanish Civil War and dictatorship and the democratic history of Spain.